haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_11.0.x.md

 If you use OAuth authentication, the configuration need to be changed a bit.

 If you use SAML, you don't need to change configuration files.
+For SAML2, in version 10, the name_id field is returned from SAML server, and is used as the username (the email field in ccnet_dbEmailUser).
+In version 11, for old users, Seafile will find the old user and create a name_id to name_id mapping in social_auth_usersocialauth.
+For new users, Seafile will create a new user with random ID and add a name_id to the random ID mapping in social_auth_usersocialauth.

 ### Dropped SQLite Database Support